 This tactic involves applying for travel rewards credit cards.
 While it is a very rewarding hobby, it is not for everyone.

-If you do not have any problems paying off your credit card balances completely each month, then this hobby is for you.
+If you have no problems paying off your credit card balances completely each month, then this hobby is for you.

 Final Thoughts